rohakmansukhani/clarity/README.md

-# Clarity Financial AI 🚀
+# Clarity Financial Analysis 🚀

 Clarity is an advanced AI-powered financial analytics platform dedicated to the Indian Stock Market.
 It combines real-time data, complex quantitative analysis, and generative AI to provide actionable investment insights.